Lenoxo/DevShop/README.md

 2. Install the dependencies: `npm install`
 3. Create a `.env` file in the root directory and following the variables provided in `.env.example` file:
 4. Run the docker processes with: `docker compose up postgres pgadmin`
-5. Run the migrations until you finish: `npm run migrations:run`
+5. Run the database migrations until you finish: `npm run migrations:run`
 6. Run the development server: `npm run dev`
 7. Navigate to `http://localhost:3000/api-docs/` to view the SwaggerDocs.

+## Known Issues

+For now, because I'm using a free Render plan, the production server will spin down due to inactivity, and the first connection you'll make will take around 1 minute.
+The later connections should take half a second.

 ### License